Marc Rosset: Career

 Rosset turned professional in 1988 and won his first tour singles title in 1989 in Geneva as a wildcard, defeating Guillermo Pérez Roldán.
 His first doubles title was won in Geneva as well in 1991 with partner Sergi Bruguera.

 1992 was the pinnacle of Rosset's career.
 Representing Switzerland at the Olympic Games in Barcelona, at old he defeated several top players en route to qualifying for the men's singles final, including Jim Courier, Goran Ivanišević, Wayne Ferreira, and Emilio Sánchez.
-In the final, he faced Spain's Jordi Arrese and won an exciting five-set match to claim the gold medal.
+In the final, he faced Spain's Jordi Arrese and won an five-set match to claim the gold medal.

 Rosset also won the 1992 French Open men's doubles title with partner Jakob Hlasek.
 Rosset also was a member of the Swiss team which reached the final of the 1992 Davis Cup.
 Switzerland lost in the final to the United States despite Rosset's winning a five-set singles rubber against Jim Courier (who was ranked world No. 1 at the time).

-Rosset's most memorable Davis Cup match came in defeat in a singles rubber against Arnaud Clément of France in 2001, which he lost 15–13 in the fifth set after 5 hours and 46 minutes.
+In 2001, Rosset's most memorable Davis Cup match came in defeat in a singles rubber against Arnaud Clément of France, which he lost 15–13 in the fifth set after 5 hours and 46 minutes.
 During the later years of his playing career, Rosset also served as the Swiss Davis Cup team captain.

 Rosset also enjoyed success playing in other international team competitions for Switzerland.
 In 1996, he was a member of the teams which won the World Team Cup and finished runners-up in the Hopman Cup.
 That year he also achieved his best performance at a Grand Slam, the 1996 French Open when he defeated Carl-Uwe Steeb, Jiří Novák, Jakob Hlasek, Stefan Edberg and Bernd Karbacher before losing to Michael Stich in the semifinals.

 Rosset had a 2–2 record against his successor as Switzerland's top male tennis player, Roger Federer.
 Rosset won their first two meetings in 2000 (including the final of the Open 13 at Marseille), but Federer won their meetings in 2001 and 2003.